meanyhead/meanyhead.github.io/_posts/2022-5-19-slipcover.md

 title: Slipcover
 ---

-If you've ever marinated meat in pineapple juice, this quesiton will make sense: If you eat too much pineapple, does it digest you?
+If you've ever marinated meat in pineapple juice, this question will make sense: If you eat too much pineapple, does it digest you?
 Once, my friend (who had a soft belly) hugged our professor.
 He reported back: "His belly.
 It's hard, like a walnut!"

 When I talked about being depressed, he would insist that he was depressed, too.
 Another friend was proud of her curly hair.
 "Curly hair like mine," I would say to her.
 "No, that's wavy," she would say, "you have wavy hair."
 She tells me she likes her hair because it makes her different.